oktetlabs/dpdk-pmd-ts/CONTRIBUTING.md

 [SPDX-License-Identifier: Apache-2.0]::
 [(c) Copyright 2022 Xilinx, Inc. All rights reserved.]::

-# Contributing code to DPDK Poll Mode Drivers Test Suite
+# Contributing code to DPDK Networking Drivers Test Suite

-The document provides the guidelines for submitting changes to DPDK PMD TS.
+The document provides the guidelines for submitting changes to DPDK EthDev TS.

 If you want your changes to be accepted in the mainline: